Antares

 What the engagement produces.

-• 01A defined operating model with documented ownership across detection, response, and vendors
+• 01A defined execution layer with documented ownership across detection, response, and tooling

 Engagement Model